HenrikSamuelsson/reading-patterns-in-the-machine/README.md

 The main difference between the two designs is that the PIM-style includes additional interfaces that separates the layers.
 An upper layer uses the interface and the lower layer implements the interface.

 The PIM-style will actually require more code but provides by being simpler to test, easier to change if requirements or hardware changes, and possibility to develop the different parts by different team members when the interfaces have been designed.

+### Thermostat Project Persistent Storage Part

+The requirements related to persistent storage are presented.
+There are an total about ten requirements, and one example is:

+> The software shall default the user settings to factory defaults if corruption is detected in the values stored in persistent storage.

 ## Appendix A - Abbreviations